Background pattern

 Children and adolescents

-Use of Fucibet with other medicines
+Using Fucibet with other medicines

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant or intend to become pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-This medicine should not be used during pregnancy, your doctor will assess the benefit of treatment for the mother and the risk to the child.
+This medicine should not be used during pregnancy, as your doctor will assess the benefit of treatment for the mother and the risk to the child.

-Driving and operating machines
+Driving and using machines

-Fucibet contains alcohol cetoestearílico and chlorocresol
+Fucibet contains cetyl alcohol and chlorocresol

-This medicine may cause local skin reactions (such as contact dermatitis) because it contains alcohol cetoestearílico.
+This medicine may cause local skin reactions (such as contact dermatitis) because it contains cetyl alcohol.

 This medicine may cause allergic reactions because it contains chlorocresol.